nmyers217/github-search-api-example/README.md

 This is a simple example of how to use the GitHub search API within the context of a react application.

-I had a 2 hour time limit on brainstorming and making this, so there are many features still to be implemented such as sorting, pagination, etc...
+I had roughly a 2 hour cap on brainstorming and making this, so there are many features still to be implemented such as pagination, more criteria, etc...

 ## Installation